 Late Fall (November 1 to November 30): Snuggle up next to one of the lodge’s six wood-burning fireplaces with a warm beverage in hand.
 Outside, beach bonfires blaze and caribou have begun to graze—invitations to embrace the escalating chill of the season.

-Winter (December 1 to February 28): Strap on cross-country skis to track caribou across rolling hills, or lace up a pair of skates for a glide across inland ice ponds.
+Winter (December 1 to February 28): Strap on snow shoes to track caribou across rolling hills, or lace up a pair of skates for a glide across inland ice ponds.
 Those hoping to hibernate can retreat to the lodge library or cinema or enjoy live music at the bar.

-Pack Ice (March 1 to March 31): When the water levels are low, jump between pack ice blocks in the harbor, and watch seals scurry across the floes.
+Pack Ice (March 1 to March 31): Spot seals and seabirds scurrying across the floes and track changes in the ice as it moves in and out of Fogo Island’s harbours with the tides.
 Or opt to observe the ice from the cozy confines of the inn, where music, storytelling, and artisan workshops give a festive glow to the final days of deep frost.